talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     ManagementApi apiInstance = new ManagementApi(defaultClient);
     Integer applicationId = 56; // Integer | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
-    Integer pageSize = 1000; // Integer | The number of items in this response.
+    Integer pageSize = 1000; // Integer | The number of items in the response.
     Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
     String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
     Boolean withTotalResultSize = true; // Boolean | When this flag is set, the result includes the total size of the result, across all pages.
 This might decrease performance on large data sets.  - When `true`: `hasMore` is true when there is a next page. `totalResultSize` is always zero. - When `false`: `hasMore` is always false. `totalResultSize` contains the total number of results for this query.
     String name = "name_example"; // String | Filter by collection name.
     try {
-      InlineResponse20018 result = apiInstance.listCollectionsInApplication(applicationId, pageSize, skip, sort, withTotalResultSize, name);
+      InlineResponse20017 result = apiInstance.listCollectionsInApplication(applicationId, pageSize, skip, sort, withTotalResultSize, name);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#listCollectionsInApplication");